capinemo/jclude/README.md

 ```

 ## Console Options
-`-in` - Main source file name.
+`-in=/path/src_name` - Main source file name.

-`-out` - Destination file name.
+`-out=/path/dest_name` - Destination file name.
 If path of destination not specified, file creates in the source folder.
 But if source path contain file with specified name, _**jnclude**_ returns error.

 `-flag="flag_1 [other_flags]"` - Activate including or excluding for blocks marked with flags.
 If the flags option is given, directives without flag or other flags **don't work**.

-`-develop` - If develop option is given all exclude directives don't work
+`-develop` - If develop option is given all `exclude` directives don't work

 `-fullinfo` - Shows detail information after building:
 ```